MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 You can force the scanner to inspect all files again by running **Start-AIPScan** with the *Reset* parameter.
 The scanner must be configured for a manual schedule, which requires the *Schedule* parameter to be set to **Manual** with **Set-AIPScannerConfiguration**.

-Alternatively, you can force the scanner to inspect all files again from the **Azure Information Protection - Nodes** blade in the Azure portal.
+Alternatively, you can force the scanner to inspect all files again from the **Azure Information Protection - Nodes** pane in the Azure portal.
 Select your scanner from the list, and then select the **Rescan all files** option:

 ![Initiate rescan for the Azure Information Protection scanner](./media/scanner-rescan-files.png)